Panama national cricket team

-The Panama national cricket team represents Panama in international cricket competitions.
+The Panama national cricket team represents Panama in international cricket.
 The Panama Cricket Association became an affiliate member of the International Cricket Council (ICC) in 2002 and is an associate member since 2017.
 Their international debut is believed to have taken place against a side from Trinidad and Tobago in 1964.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Panama and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Panama and other ICC members after 1 January 2019 will be eligible to have full T20I status.